canonical/mir/doc/dso_versioning_guide.md

    resolution time whether the library exposes all the symbols they expect.
  - We can drop or change the behaviour of symbols without breaking ABI by exposing multiple different implementations under different versions, and
- - We can (modulo protobuf singletons in our current implementation, and with some care) safely load multiple different versions of Mir libraries into the same process.
+ - We can safely load multiple different versions of Mir libraries into the same process.

 When should I bump SONAME?